GlassFish 7 in Eclipse IDE

 Eclipse IDE provides 2 plugins for GlassFish Server

-• OmniFish tools for Eclipse GlassFish – works with GlassFish 7.
-It’s actively maintained by OmniFish. it’s based on the older GlassFish Tools plugin and it works very similarly to it.
+- OmniFish tools for Eclipse GlassFish – works with GlassFish 7, 6, 5 and 4.
+Works with GlassFish 7.1 with a configuration tweak until a new version of the plugin supports it out of the box.
+This plugin is actively maintained by OmniFish. it’s based on the older GlassFish Tools plugin and it works very similarly to it.

 How to install the OmniFish Tools plugin